14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 When planning a 14 day USA West Coast road trip, choosing the right accommodation can make a big difference.
 It affects your budget, comfort and how much you can see each day.

-Here are 5 practical tips on how to plan a USA road trip and where to stay along your West Coast and Southwest road trip route.
+Here are 5 practical tips on how to plan a USA road trip and where to stay along your USA West Coast and Southwest road trip route.

 - Plan Ahead: book accommodations at least 3-4 months in advance, especially at popular stops.
 At national parks, bookings can open as early as the beginning of the year for the entire season.
 Check the official national park websites and mark that date in your calendar, as it can fill up quickly.